boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

 When in the :guilabel:`Knowledge` tab, under the search field there is a drop-down list of the available categories from where you can select the ones you are interested in searching from.
-Note that "All" category includes all other categories, so if you enable it, there is no need to choose any other category.
+When no category is selected, the search runs through all categories.

 .. figure:: img/knowledge_tab.png